 Enjoy this stunning National Park and UNESCO World Heritage, home to the world-famous Mulu Caves.
 The caves hold many world records in terms of size, height and length including the Sarawak Chamber; thought to be the largest known natural underground chamber.
 As well, considered the largest known cave passage in the world, the Deer Cave is home to a phenominal 2-3 million bats.
 Finally, the Clearwater Cave boasts an extensive system of passages, currently known to be the longest in South-East Asia.
 To date approximately 100 km of the system has been explore, and much still remains a mystery.

 Board a longboat and travel along the Melinau River to a Penan Village for a short visit.
 Continue our exploration, to the Wind Cave, noting the rock calcite formations and cool breeze of the Kings Chamber.
-After, climb up the steps to reach and the stunning underground river in Clearwater cave.
-Later take a dip in the cool, clear waters, and enjoy a picnic lunch in the rainforest at Clearwater Springs.
-This afternoon, enjoy a walk through the rainforest to the Lang and Deer caves.
-Marvel at Lang's stunning stalagmites and stalactites, and be awed by Deer Cave – the largest cave passage in the world and home to an estimated 2 to 3 million bats.
+After, climb up the steps to reach the stunning underground river in Clearwater Cave.
+Take a dip in the cool waters and enjoy a picnic lunch in the rainforest at Clearwater Springs.
+This afternoon, enjoy a walk through the rainforest to the Lang and Deer Caves.
+Marvel at Lang's stunning stalagmites and stalactites, and be awed by Deer Cave — the largest cave passage in the world and home to an estimated 2 to 3 million bats.

 Enjoy the morning at leisure to explore the rainforest and opt to take a canopy walk.
 This afternoon, catch a flight to Kota Kinabalu and enjoy the evening at leisure.